curateteaching/digitalpedagogy/keywords/gender.md

 *Creator and Affiliation: María Cotera and Linda Garcia Merchant in collaboration with The Institute for Computing in Humanities Arts and Sciences at the University of Illinois Urbana Champaign.

 Chicana Por Mi Raza is a digital archive of Chicana feminism spanning 1965 to 1985.
 The collective has recorded over fifty-nine oral histories and gathered roughly 2500 documents, 60 percent of which have been digitized and cataloged.
 The collection includes a range of materials chronicling Chicana feminist theory and literature, including hours of oral history recordings, publications, notes, correspondences, photographs, and newspaper clippings.
 The archived materials are organized around important figures, and is also searchable.
 Additionally, the site makes histories of the Chicano movement more legible through several thematic timelines.
 This project is of note for its relevance for both K-12 and higher-ed classes to broaden courses in history, feminist and gender studies, literature, and political science.
 The project’s materials can be used to round out units on 1960s social movements by highlighting discussions of gendered experience in activist movements through access to primary texts by little-known Chicana feminists.
+KDH: THIS IS A GREAT COLLECTION, BUT WHAT WOULD STUDENTS DO WITH IT?
+HOW WILL FACULTY ENGAGE WITH IT?
+I’M NOT ASKING FOR YOU TO CREATE AN ASSIGNMENT; DOES SOMEONE HAVE ONE OUT THERE?

 ###"Digitizing Chinese Englishmen"
 *Artifact Type: Digital Archive